 Environics Analytics understands that you take privacy seriously.
 These privacy policies are intended to be a guide to help you manage your expectations whether you are a visitor to the EA website or a client inquiring about how EA addresses privacy.

 Privacy practices for the website and corporate operations, including but not limited to marketing.

 EA has appointed a Chief Privacy Officer (CPO) to ensure accountability, to effectively manage a privacy management program designed to protect privacy and for setting policies and processes.
-Contacting EA regarding complaints, express concerns and feedback regarding EA privacy practices can be done by emailing, phoning, or mailing the Chief Privacy Officer using the information below.
+Contacting EA regarding complaints, report security incidents, express concerns and feedback regarding EA privacy and security practices can be done by emailing, phoning, or mailing the Chief Privacy Officer using the information below.

 In addition, requests for individual access or any other inquiry regarding our privacy practices, should be sent to the Chief Privacy Officer using the same information below.

 EA will respond in a timely manner to your requests.